nickmcneal/RonnieNickSanderChris/README.md

 # RonnieSanderChrisNick

-A project to classify twitter accounts as bots or non-bots
+A machine learning project to classify Twitter accounts as bots or non-bots.